gwoo/hap/README.md

  - Run `hap -h <host> build`

 ## Environment Variables
 Hap exports `HAP_HOSTNAME`, `HAP_USER`, `HAP_ADDR` for use in scripts.
+You can add your own by using the `env` section or the `env` statement in the `host` section.

 ## Hapfile
 The Hapfile uses [git-config](http://git-scm.com/docs/git-config#_syntax) syntax.
-There are 5 sections, `default`, `host`, and `build`, `include`, and `env`.
+There are 5 sections, `default`, `host`, `build`, `include`, and `env`.
 The `default` section holds host config that will be applied to all hosts.
 The `host` section holds a named host config.
 A host config includes `addr`, `username`, `password`, `identity`, `build`, and `cmd`, `env`.
 Only `addr` is required.
 The `identity` should point to a local ssh private key that has access to the host via the authorized_keys.
 The `build` section holds mulitple cmds that could be applied to a host.
-Multiple `build` and `cmd` are permitted for each host.
+Multiple `build`, `cmd`, or `env` are permitted for each host.
+In addition, an `include` section accepts multiple `path` statements and an `env` section accepts multiple `file` statements.

 ### sections
- - host: Holds the configuration for a machine
+ - `host`: Holds the configuration for a machine
-  - addr: the host:port of the remote machine
+  - `addr`: the host:port of the remote machine
-  - username: the name of the user to login and run commands
+  - `username`: the name of the user to login and run commands
-  - password: password for ssh password based authentication
+  - `password`: password for ssh password based authentication
-  - identity: path to ssh private key for key based authentication
+  - `identity`: path to ssh private key for key based authentication
-  - build: one or more groups of commands to run
+  - `build`: one or more groups of commands to run
-  - cmd: one or more commands to run on a specific host
+  - `cmd`: one or more commands to run on a specific host
-  - env: one or more environment files to apply to this host (can override env sections)
+  - `env`: one or more environment files to apply to this host (can override env sections)
- - build: sets of commands to run
+ - `build`: sets of commands to run
-  - cmd: one or more commands to run
+  - `cmd`: one or more commands to run
- - default : Holds the standard configurations that can be applied to all hosts
+ - `default` : Holds the standard configurations that can be applied to all hosts
   - <same as host>
- - include: Allows other files to be included in the current configuration
+ - `include`: Allows other files to be included in the current configuration
-  - path: a path to the Hapfile the hap
+  - `path`: a path to the Hapfile the hap
- - env: make variables available to the all commands
+ - `env`: make variables available to the all commands
-  - file: path to a file that can be sourced
+  - `file`: path to a file that can be sourced

 ## Example Hapfile